GreatGrant/Okwu-Asusu-Igbo-Dictionary/README.md

 3. Implement your changes and ensure they are well-tested.
 4. Push your changes to your fork: `git push origin feature-name`.
 5. Open a pull request to the main repository.

+For major changes, please open an issue first to discuss what you would like to change.

+## Contact
+If you have any questions or suggestions, feel free to contact me on [X](https://twitter.com/iAmGreatGrant) or [LinkedIn](https://www.linkedin.com/in/Great-Grant-Williams).
+You can also raise an issue in the [repository](https://github.com/GreatGrant/Okwu-Asusu-Igbo-Dictionary).

+## Support
+If you like this project, please consider supporting it by giving it a star ⭐️.

 ## Credits